 Elements of authentication (such as UVM passphrases or user fingerprints) are used to verify users to the IBM client.
 When you add a user to UVM, you will assign a UVM passphrase for the client user.
 The UVM passphrase, which can be up to 256 characters long, is the main authentication element used by UVM.
 When you assign a UVM passphrase, user encryption keys are created for that client user and stored in a single file that is managed by the IBM embedded Security Chip.
-If the IBM client uses a UVM-aware device for authentication, the authentication element, for example user fingerprints, must be registered with UVM.
+If the IBM client uses a UVM-aware fingerprint sensor for authentication, you must register the user fingerprints with UVM.